alandaux/alandaux.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 Additionally, when subsequently running the R script, the DHS data is already downloaded, making the code blocks which download this data break.
 Emma Brown, a classmate, figured out that where we called the downloaded DHS data in the R script, we instead needed to provide a direct file path to the already downloaded data.

 ## Discussion
-Our replication of Malcomb et al. provided lots of insight into the detail required in the original study in order to produce a successful replication.
+Our reproduction of Malcomb et al. provided lots of insight into the detail required in the original study in order to produce a successful reproduction.
 The detail provided in how Malcomb et al. calculated adaptive capacity was sufficient because almost all of the indicators used corresponded directly to data fields in DHS data, leaving less room for error.
-This was shown in our succesful reproduction of Figure 4, the adaptive capacity for each traditional authority, with a Spearman's Rho of 0.7795965.
-The lack of a perfect replication is likely a result of several uncertainties.
+This was shown in our successful reproduction of Figure 4, the adaptive capacity for each traditional authority, with a Spearman's Rho of 0.7795965.
+The lack of a perfect reproduction is likely a result of several uncertainties.
 One of those uncertainties is in how vulnerability indicators were ranked.
 Throughout Malcomb et al., data is discussed as being broken into quantiles, or on a scale of 0 - 5.
 While quantile designates 5 categories, a scale of 0 - 5 indicates 6, making it unclear on what scale the data should be re-classified.
 It is also unclear how Malcomb et al. converted binary categories, such as sex, to quintiles or a scale of 0 - 5.
-For the purposes of our replication, we used percent rank to re-classify data into 5 categories.
+For the purposes of our reproduction, we used percent rank to re-classify data into 5 categories.
 Another uncertainty was at which level to weight data fields and calculate adaptive capacity.
 We decided to calculate adaptive capacity at the household level, and then aggregate to traditional authorities, but it is entirely possible that Malcomb et al. calculated adaptive capacity at the traditional authorities level by aggregating the raw household data first.

-The lack of detail in Malcomb et al. on how livelihood sensitivity was calculated meant that our replication of vulnerability in Malawi was a failure, with a Spearman's Rho of 0.271046.
-There was lots of uncertainty in which data fields for Malawi's livelihood zones corresponded to Malcomb et al's categories of %income from wage labor, %income from cash crops and disaster coping strategy.
+The lack of detail in Malcomb et al. on how livelihood sensitivity was calculated meant that our reproduction of vulnerability in Malawi was a failure, with a Spearman's Rho of 0.271046.
+There was much uncertainty in which data fields for Malawi's livelihood zones corresponded to Malcomb et al's categories of %income from wage labor, %income from cash crops and disaster coping strategy.
 For %income from wage labor, it was unclear whether income from self-employment, in addition to labor should be counted (we decided to just use income from labor).
 For %income from cash crops, it was unclear what crops were considered to be cash crops, or whether we should count all income from crops (what we ultimately decided).
 Disaster coping strategy had the most uncertainty, with no guidance on what data fields could possibly correspond to disaster coping strategy (we summed the income from selling firewood, wild foods and grasses, assuming these practices to be ecologically destructive activities).
 Because this uncertainty was introduced early on in the vulnerability model, the error is likely to multiply as we move through the analysis.

 As no code was published in Malcomb et al., the entire workflow is uncertain as there is no clarification in how data was scaled, weighted and at what level any kind of aggregation or calculations occurred.
-Making the code available for their statistical analysis would go a long way in clarifying decisions that did not seem important to include in a methods section, but become incredibly relevant when trying to produce a replication.
+Making the code available for their statistical analysis would go a long way in clarifying decisions that did not seem important to include in a methods section, but become incredibly relevant when trying to produce a successful reproduction.

-Our replication also sheds light on larger debates in the field of geography on issues of error and uncertainty.
+Our reproduction also sheds light on larger debates in the field of geography on issues of error and uncertainty.
 Longley (2008) introduces a model for thinking about error and uncertainty in spatial research where error and uncertainty is introduced at each step of spatial analysis.
 This process is represented in a timeline where error and uncertainty is introduced at every step: real world --> conception --> measurement & representation --> analysis --> interpretation and validation.
 Every step takes us further and further away from an accurate representation of the real world.
 The problem with Malcomb et al. is that we do not even know the details of how they went from their data sources to their meta-themes of measuring vulnerability, to how they analyzed data to fit their categories of resilience.
 We know there is uncertainty inherent in this process, but the lack of detail on their process of spatial analysis means we cannot estimate or discuss what kind of uncertainty was introduced, or how it was introduced.
 Tate (2013) also provides a helpful framework in thinking about vulnerability model and uncertainty.
 Tate (2013) outlines decisions in each phase of modeling that could introduce uncertainty in models.
 However, there are several points in decision making for a model that are completely ignored by Malcomb et al. There is no decision made on how to measure error, and there is also no phase of the model where Malcomb et al. conduct an uncertainty or sensitivity analysis, or validate their findings in any way.
 There is thus no way for us to estimate how much uncertainty was introduced by Malcomb et al. in their decision.
 We have no idea how much their choices mattered for the final result.

 ## Conclusion

-Our partial successful replication of Malcomb et al. shows the need to clarify data fields used in any kind of calculation, as well as the need to publish code to clarify procedures.
-In replication Malcomb et al., we contributed to theories that replication is key in uncovering uncertainties in vulnerability models, and that open source GIScience is an important step in minimizing uncertainty in geographic studies.
+Our partial successful reproduction of Malcomb et al. shows the need to clarify data fields used in any kind of calculation, as well as the need to publish code to clarify procedures.
+In reproduction Malcomb et al., we contributed to theories that reproduction is key in uncovering uncertainties in vulnerability models, and that open source GIScience is an important step in minimizing uncertainty in geographic studies.

 ## A Big Thank You To All My Group Members!
 This was largely a group project, and this reproduction could not have been done without Maddie Tango, Jackson Mumper, Evan Killion, Sanjana Roy and Steven Montilla-Morantes.

 ## References
 Longley, P. A., M. F. Goodchild, D. J. Maguire, and D. W. Rhind.
 2008.
 Geographical information systems and science 2nd ed.
 Chichester: Wiley. (only chapter 6: Uncertainty, pages 127-153)